Ikaris: Eternals' search (Eternals – Volume 4)

-Next the story picks up with Thena and Ikaris, trying to find all of the other amnesiac Eternals and reminding them of who they are.
-They find that a similar effort is being conducted by Druig, who is now the ruler of Vorozheika.
-Druig is using a secret source to find the Eternals and is winning in the contest of finding and converting more Eternals to his cause.
+Thena and Ikaris find that Druig has a similar mission to their own and is trying to find and convert Eternals to his cause.
 Ikaris and Thena approach Phastos, who thinks he is an engineer in Sweden named Phillip Voss.
-Thena tries to trigger his memory with questions about his past under the guise that she and Ikaris are attorneys executing the will of a deceased relative of Mr. Voss'.
-This ploy proves to be a failure and Ikaris just wants to force the memories on the Eternals who have lost their memories, but this also causes problems as they react violently to having their world's turned upside down like this.
+Thena tries to trigger his memory with questions about his past under the guise that she and Ikaris are attorneys executing the will of a deceased relative of Voss.
+This ploy proves to be a failure and Ikaris just wants to force the memories on the Eternals who have lost their memories.